MinghuiChen43/awesome-deep-phenomena/README.md

 ### Neural Tangent Kernel: 2020

+- Mathematical Models of Overparameterized Neural Networks. [[paper]](https://arxiv.org/abs/2012.13982) [[code]](https://github.com/hendrydong/NTK-and-MF-examples)\
+  - Cong Fang, Hanze Dong, Tong Zhang. *Proceedings of the IEEE*
+  - Key Word: Neural Tangent Kernel; Mean-Field Theory.
+  - <details><summary>Digest</summary> Known by practitioners that overparameterized neural networks are easy to learn, in the past few years there have been important theoretical developments in the analysis of overparameterized neural networks.
+In particular, it was shown that such systems behave like convex systems under various restricted settings, such as for two-layer NNs, and when learning is restricted locally in the so-called neural tangent kernel space around specialized initializations.
+This paper discusses some of these recent progresses leading to significant better understanding of neural networks.
+We will focus on the analysis of two-layer neural networks, and explain the key mathematical models, with their algorithmic implications.

 - Deep learning versus kernel learning: an empirical study of loss landscape geometry and the time evolution of the Neural Tangent Kernel. [[paper]](https://arxiv.org/abs/2010.15110)
   - Stanislav Fort, Gintare Karolina Dziugaite, Mansheej Paul, Sepideh Kharaghani, Daniel M. Roy, Surya Ganguli. *NeurIPS 2020*
   - Key Word: Neural Tangent Kernel.